 - Identification of Roman artefacts found at the farm – the activity will look at the history of the Roman site which the farm now sits on, with an activity to identify the various artefacts which have been discovered at the farm (30 minutes).

-School visits are priced at £7.00 per child, with accompanying adults free of charge.
+School visits are priced at £8.00 per child, with accompanying adults free of charge.
 Please note there is an extra £2 charge per child for the sausage making activity.
 Paying visitors must outnumber accompanying adults.
-There is a minimum number of 15 children per visit.
+There is a minimum charge of £80 and minimum number of 15 children per visit.
 VAT is included in all our prices.
 Each child will also be issued with a free child entry voucher for them to take home after the visit.
 The voucher will entitle them to a free child entry with each paying adult, if they would like to visit the farm again.

 How to book